The online marketplace industry is expanding rapidly. Forrester found that a third of all business in the United States flows through e-commerce.

 Make Things Easy

 Having a simple onboarding process for an online marketplace can go a long way for vendors.
-They don’t want to spend their days trying to navigate a complex system.
-They want to sell their products and make money.
+After all, they don’t want to spend too much time trying to navigate a complex system; they want to sell their products and make money.
 The more you eliminate the roadblocks that get in their way, the more likely they’ll join your marketplace.

 Marketing is essential for survival in the digital world.
-No one will visit your marketplace if they never hear of it.
+After all, if nobody has heard of your marketplace, no one will visit it.

-Still, establishing a marketing plan is an oft-forgotten piece of building an online marketplace business.
-Some marketplace operators think something like this will come together on its own, and they’re hesitant to invest the time, money, and effort needed to do marketing well.
+Unfortunately, establishing a marketing plan is an oft-forgotten piece of building an online marketplace business.
+Some marketplace operators believe that things will naturally fall into place.
+Thus, they hesitate to invest the necessary time, money, and effort required for effective marketing.

-The more you make your marketing a part of your overall business plan, the more likely you will bring in customers.
+The more you make your marketing a part of your overall marketplace business plan, the more likely you’ll bring in customers.

-The key for marketing in the online marketplace industry is diversifying your channels.
-Always stay focused on your ideal customers, but maximise your reach by meeting them wherever they may be.
+The key to marketing in the online marketplace industry is diversifying your channels.
+Always stay focused on your ideal customers, but maximize your reach by meeting them wherever they may be.

 Consider incorporating some of the following marketing strategies into your plan: